Le'Veon Bell: Musical career

 Bell, going by the stage name "Juice", started his music career with a 16-song album released via SoundCloud on March 27, 2017.
 On May 27, 2018, Bell released a single titled "Target" responding to critics in regards to his contract dispute with the Steelers among other things.
 He followed up "Target" with a four-song project titled "My Side of Things" telling his side of the story regarding his second straight contract hold out with the Steelers.
 On March 13, 2019, Bell released an album called "Life is a Gamble".

 Boxing career

-Bell has expressed interest in boxing as an alternative career.
+Bell had expressed interest in boxing as an alternative career.
 In December 2021, before the Buccaneers signed him, Bell had planned to retire from the NFL to pursue a professional boxing career.
 He tweeted a challenge to Jake Paul, accusing him of fighting "small dudes who can't box".